 mechanisms of plasticity after brain injury

 Formerly perceived as a hardwired rigid structure, constrained by stable networks, the adult mammalian brain is now known to be malleable, in particular, in the aftermath of an injury.
-In stroke, spared circuits can take over functions previously executed by those lost, and neurodegenerative disease can remain unnoticed for years.
-The Grade lab investigates the fundamental biological principles of neural circuit plasticity upon brain injury, using mouse as a mammalian model system.
-We take a system-wide approach to allow a deeper understanding of complex interactions, at the neural network level, within the biological system.
-As we shed light into the magnitude and mechanistic basis of induced plasticity, we advance our understanding of its potential for intervention approaches to cope with brain injury or neurodegenerative conditions.
+The Grade lab investigates the fundamental biological principles of neural circuit plasticity upon brain injury or disease, using mouse as a mammalian model system.
+We take a system-wide approach to allow an understanding of complex interactions at the neural networks level, within the biological system.
+Our goal is to uncover the magnitude and mechanistic basis of induced plasticity which will illuminate potential intervention approaches for brain injury or neurodegenerative conditions.

-Keywords: brain injury, structural plasticity, adaptive remodeling, neural networks, brain connectivity
+Keywords: brain injury, connectivity, neural networks, circuit plasticity, remodeling

 The Grade Group will start at IMBA in February 2020.
 Contact Sofia Grade: send e-mail